ARMmbed/mbed-os-5-docs/docs/api/usb/USBMIDI.md

 [![View code](https://www.mbed.com/embed/?type=library)](http://os.mbed.com/docs/v5.9/feature-hal-spec-usb-device-doxy/class_u_s_b_m_i_d_i.html)

 The two examples below use a program called "Anvil Studio 32-bit" to play MIDI notes from an Mbed board through the host PC.
-The MIDI notes can be played back through headphones or speakers by following the steps below.
+You can play back the MIDI notes through headphones or speakers by following the steps below:

-1. Flash board and make sure the target's USB is plugged into the PC
+1. Flash the board, and ensure the target's USB is plugged into the PC.
-2. Open Anvil Studio
+2. Open Anvil Studio.
-3. Click View > Synthesizers, MIDI + Audio Devices
+3. Click **View > Synthesizers, MIDI + Audio Devices**.
-4. Uncheck "Synth is too slow to echo incoming events"
+4. Uncheck **Synth is too slow to echo incoming events**.
-5. Click View > Composer (Staff Editor) to see notes from Mbed board being mapped to sheet music
+5. Click **View > Composer (Staff Editor)** to see notes from the board being mapped to the sheet music.

 ### USBMIDI example